ing-bank/zkflow/README.md

 > How to set a system property? `./gradlew test slowTest -DMockZKP`.

 > Please note that we have configured JUnit5 so that test classes are instantiated only once.
-So if you want to have tests state reset per test, add a setup method and annotate it with @BeforeAll.
+This means 'static' setup can just go in the init block or by declaring vals.
+If you want to isolate individual tests more, you can still have a setup method that runs before each test.
+Just annotate it with @BeforeEach (JUnit4's @Before will no longer work).
 We follow the following best practices as much as possible: https://phauer.com/2018/best-practices-unit-testing-kotlin/

 ## Configuring logging during testing